The 2022 Olympic Winter Games take place Feb. 4-20 in Beijing, China.

 (D) Top two season best technical scores in international competitions, the All Japan Championships and domestic competitions as designated by the strengthening department.

 PAIRS AND ICE DANCE: Japan has one spot in pairs and ice dance at the 2022 Olympics.
 Skaters who meet any of the following criteria will be eligible for selection:

-All Japan Championship top group: ISU World Standing at the end of the All Japan Championships; The highest in the ISU Season World Ranking at the end of the All Japan Championships; The highest of the ISU Season Best Scores at the end of the All Japan Championships.
+All Japan Championships top group: ISU World Standing at the end of the All Japan Championships; the highest in the ISU Season World Ranking at the end of the All Japan Championships; the highest of the ISU Season Best Scores at the end of the All Japan Championships.